Md-Mobassher/Ad-doha-Institute-Client/README.md

 - **TypeScript**: Typed superset of JavaScript for enhanced developer productivity and code maintainability.
 - **Tailwind CSS**: Utility-first CSS framework for building custom designs with ease.
 - **Material Ui**: Material UI for building custom designs with ease.
+- **Redux**: Redux framework for global state management and api call.

 ## Getting Started